drklee3/polls-api/README.md

 # Configuration

 Configuration options are read from environment variables, optionally loaded from an `.env` file.
 The variables used are given below with example values.
-If `INTERFACE`, `PORT`, or `DB_LOG` are not provided, they will use `127.0.0.1`, `3000`, `false` respecitvely.
+Default values for `INTERFACE`, `PORT`, or `DB_LOG` if not given are `127.0.0.1`, `3000`, `false` respectively.

 ```shell
 DB_USERNAME=admin